 - Warrantied for its lifetime.

-First, as I mentioned above, a quick dig into Hexclad specifications shows that this cookware is made with PTFE.
+Before 2024, the first claim was easy to debunk.
+After all, a quick dig into Hexclad specifications showed that this cookware was made with PTFE.
 This is a synthetic chemical coating as used in Teflon.
-Sure, Hexclad won’t use PFOA to apply the PTFE (no U.S. cookware brand can, legally), but PTFE itself is not safe by the standards of our readers at least, or non-toxic.
+Sure, Hexclad wouldn’t use PFOA to apply the PTFE (no U.S. cookware brand can, legally), but PTFE itself is not safe by the standards of our readers, at least, or non-toxic.

-Hexclad also markets itself as great for high-heat cooking.
-The trouble is, high-heat cooking and PTFE don’t mix.
+Hexclad also marketed itself as great for high-heat cooking.
+The trouble is that high-heat cooking and PTFE don’t mix.

-Once you get to temperatures close to 500 F, PTFE starts to break down.
-That releases toxic fumes into the air.
-Toxic fumes that can kill birds and cause serious health issues in humans.
+Once temperatures reach close to 500 F, PTFE starts to break down, releasing toxic fumes into the air.
+These fumes can kill birds and cause serious health issues in humans.
 Even if you accidentally overheat the pan once, the PTFE is damaged and will release fumes every time it heats up.

-Put simply, you won’t want to use Hexclad pans to sear a steak.
+Put simply, you wouldn’t want to use the pre-2024 Hexclad pans to sear a steak.

 Let’s look at the non-stick claim.